 Welcome to my website!
 This site is intended to provide some information on my professional activities.
 I am an applied statistician, epidemiologist, and demographer with a special interest in advanced statistical methods for counterfactual causal inference.

-A few months ago I developed a workshop on Causal Mediation Analysis with Longitudinal Data.
+In May 2018 I developed a workshop on Causal Mediation Analysis with Longitudinal Data.
 I taught this workshop for the first time at the University of Helsinki, Finland, in May.
 This went really well!
 Students especially praised the clear course material (annotated R-code) and teaching style.
+The workshop will be given again at the University of Helsinki, May 6th to 10th, 2019.

 Please also have a look at Demotrends, a blog that I edit.